-Chelsea manager Andre Villas-Boas has given his backing to John Terry over
+Chelsea manager Andre Villas-Boas says John Terry race row is over

 The 30-year-old defender, who denies the claims, is waiting for the results of a police investigation.

 "We fully back John," said Villas-Boas.
 "He spoke to Anton after the game.